turkaytunc/WebDevCheatSheet/Javascript/README.md

 ### importing modules

-You can scope module variables locally under different variable
+You can scope module variables locally under different variable names

 ```javascript
 import { print as p, log as l } from "./text-helpers";